 7. How quickly can I start accepting payments?

 When evaluating potential legal payment processing software providers, consider how quickly the solution can be operational.
 Is there a lot of training required to learn the software?
 What kind of support does the vendor offer?

 A user-friendly, integrated online payment processing solution is the best path to getting your online payment and collections process up and running swiftly and seamlessly.
-And operational means you can start processing payments, tracking invoices and payments in real-time, and generating data-driven financial reports.
-And with a streamlined and expedient onboarding experience, you can start accepting payments quickly.
-All while realizing a quick return on investment.
+And operational means you can start to:

 For more tips on getting started with payments for lawyers, visit our payments resource hub.

 Clio Payments: Your built-in legal payment processing solution with Clio Manage

 You asked the questions and Clio has the answers.
 With the aim of providing a client-centered experience, we help you make your collections process fast, automated, and convenient for you and your clients.

 Clio Payments makes it easy for your clients to pay bills online using a credit card, debit card, or eCheck—without the need for a third-party payment processor.
 Built within the powerful Clio Manage infrastructure, Clio Payments offers a faster, more transparent collections experience and a real-time view of transactions.